davidshare/alx-low_level_programming/0x00-hello_world/README.md

 4. [4-puts.c](./4-puts.c) - A program that outputs a string with a new line character
 5. [5-printf.c](./5-printf.c) - A program that outputs a string with a new line character using printf
 6. [6-size.c](./6-size.c) - A program that prints the size of various types on the computer it is compiled and run on
+7. [100-intel](./100-intel) - A script that generates the assembly code (Intel syntax) of a C code and save it in an output file.